-Working side-by-side, volunteers moved nearly 9,756 “oyster castles” – interlocking concrete blocks – to form the foundation of four reefs.
-With each block weighing 35 pounds, the volunteers handled 341,460 pounds of reef material – that’s more than 170 tons!
+Working side-by-side, volunteers moved nearly 13,000 “oyster castles” – interlocking concrete blocks – to form the foundation of four reefs.
+With each block weighing 35 pounds, the volunteers handled 227 tons of reef material

 Sore muscles aside, the volunteers were happy, wet and exhausted.
 Watch a time-lapse video of our progress!

 The reefs will ultimately protect 329 feet of natural shoreline, helping to minimize erosion, protect coastal dunes and enhance natural habitat for fish, birds and other marine life.
 This project is part of the 100-1000: Restore Coastal Alabama initiative, a partnership effort among the Conservancy, Alabama Coastal Foundation, Mobile Baykeeper and The Ocean Foundation.

 To date, the Conservancy and the 100-1000 project have constructed more than 2 miles of reefs in Alabama, a critical step to restoring and protecting vital ecological and economic resources for the state and the Gulf of Mexico.

 Thank you to everyone who dedicated their time to helping restore the natural resiliency of coastal Alabama and the greater Gulf of Mexico.
 With your help and continued support, the Gulf of Mexico a more helping us give back to nature.